nuxt/website-v2/content/en/guides/deployment/heroku-deployment.md

 web: nuxt start
 ```

 This will instruct run the `nuxt start` command and tell Heroku to direct external HTTP traffic to it.
+Note that if no Procfile is present, the web process of your Heroku dyno will be started by running `npm start` ([see here](https://devcenter.heroku.com/articles/nodejs-support#default-web-process-type)).
+If your `npm start` runs `nuxt start`, then you will not be to create a Procfile.

 Finally, we can push the app on Heroku with: